Ryan Cohen

-Ryan Cohen (born 1986) is a Canadian entrepreneur, business executive and activist investor.
-He founded e-commerce company Chewy in 2011, and was the company's chief executive officer (CEO) until 2018.
-Cohen is the chairman and CEO of GameStop.
+Ryan Cohen (born 1986) is a Canadian billionaire businessman and activist investor.
+He founded the online pet retailer Chewy in 2011 and built it into the largest e-commerce pet business in the United States before its $3.35 billion sale to PetSmart in 2017, which at the time was the largest e-commerce acquisition on record.
+Cohen is the chairman and CEO of GameStop, where he oversaw a financial turnaround that returned the company to profitability, cutting costs and expanding into collectibles, with the company reporting record operating income in early 2026.

 Cohen has been dubbed the "Meme King" for his influence on meme stocks such as that of GameStop.

 Early life

-Cohen was born to a Jewish family in Montreal.
-He never attended college, citing his father, who ran a glassware company, as his primary inspiration in pursuing an entrepreneurial route.
+Cohen was born to a Jewish family in Montreal, the son of a teacher mother and a glassware importer father, Ted Cohen.
+He never attended college, citing his father as his primary inspiration in pursuing an entrepreneurial route.
 His father died in December 2019.